svbl/picomrade/README.md

 The following list contains known bugs and some details.
 If you know a fix for one of these or found another bug, please [open an issue](https://github.com/svbl/picomrade/issues).

 - USB sync is slow (buffering): Copy from Pi to Host is fine, other way round is slow and buffered, so files don't appear until buffer is synced.
-For pulling files from the Pi it is fine, for pushing files to the Pi, better use sftp/scp.
+For pushing files to the Pi, better use sftp/scp.
 - VNC listener can not be limited to localhost.
 Apparently this is only an [option in the paid version](https://www.realvnc.com/en/connect/docs/server-parameter-ref.html#server-tcplistenaddresses) of RealVNC.
 Alternative VNC server would work, but the [RealVNC Chrome Extension](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla?hl=en) is actually pretty neat.
 - Some VNC hotkeys (e.g. ALT+X) don't work.
 Must be a config issue, didn't look into it yet.
 - SD card is not 100% bulletproof for hard-unplugs of the Pi.
 Maybe switch to read-only root and only have a r/w mounted home.

 # TODO

-- I bought have a [Blinkt!](https://shop.pimoroni.com/products/blinkt) attached to my piComrade and plan to use it for some status information (DHCP, WiFi on, found open WiFi, found Bluetooth devices etc.)
+- I got a [Blinkt!](https://shop.pimoroni.com/products/blinkt) attached to my piComrade and plan to use it for some status information (DHCP, WiFi on, found open WiFi, found Bluetooth devices etc.)